TylerGorshing/Cards/README.md

 ### Examples:

-Creating and using card objects:
+Creating and using a card object:
 ```
 >>> from cards import Card
 >>> card = Card(1, 'Spades') # An ace of Spades